cincospenguinos/Hourglass/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## TODO

+- [x] Detect unused methods inside a single class
+- [ ] Gather sets of files and indicate which are unused in a single class
+- [ ] CLI for usage
+- [ ] Configuration object
+- [ ] Detect used methods via reflection

 ## NOTES

 * Things I want: